 How We Regulate

-The CPAA regulates its members in a number of different ways.
-These regulations help to ensure that CPAA members provide a high quality, ethical and professional accountancy service to their clients.
+The Association's goal is to help to ensure that CPAA members provide a high quality, ethical and professional accountancy service to their clients.

 All CPAA members are expected to show a full commitment to the IAESB Code of Ethics.
 The Association provides all members with comprehensive training on their ethical commitments.
 Any breaches of ethical commitments by a member are investigated by the Association and may result in disciplinary action.

-The CPAA also has a full and comprehensive complaints procedure.
-If you are a client or employer of one of our members and wish to make a complaint against a member you can contact the CPAA who will fully investigate the issue.
-This could result in disciplinary action against a member, which could mean the member is removed from the Association.
+The Association has a full and comprehensive complaints procedure.
+If you are a client or employer of one of our members and wish to make a complaint against them you can contact the CPAA and the issue will be investigated.